-Just to sit and listen as the ocean waters ripple and meets the land, has to one of life’s greatest beauty’s.
+Just to sit and listen as the ocean waters ripple as it mees the land, has to one of life’s greatest beauty’s.
 Without a shadow of a doubt, it calms your soul, leaving your troubles far behind.

 Both my maternal 3rd Great Grandfathers, John O’Connor and Isaac Porter, dedicated their lives to the ocean and of course, my 2nd Great Grandad, John Cornelius O’Connor, found his peace and tranquility upon his boat Allanha, and my Uncle Kevan Townsend and my cousin, Kelly and her beautiful family have spent their lives on the water.

-It’s very soothing to know that my family still have the passions of our ancestors, that even all these years later, those passions live on.
+It’s very soothing to know that my family still have the passions of our ancestors, that even all these years later, their love and passion lives on.